Boone Hospital Center: History

 A 2-story wing was added in 1978.
 This housed radiology, surgery, diagnostic treatment, emergency care and obstetrics.
 In addition, the top 2 floors of the patient tower were completed, along with 120 new parking spaces and 2 new elevators.

 In 1982, Boone Hospital Center opened a clinic in Centralia, Missouri to better serve the residents of northern Boone County.

 Boone's board of trustees voted in 1988 to approve a 10-year lease agreement with Christian Health Services, thereby relinquishing county government's central role in the hospital's operation yet maintaining ownership of the plant and property.
-In 1993, Christian Health Services merged with Barnes and Jewish hospitals in St. Louis to form Barnes-Jewish-Christian Healthcare (BJC).
+In 1993, Christian Health Services merged with Barnes and Jewish hospitals in St. Louis to form BJC HealthCare.
 In 2006, the board of trustees voted to continue the lease agreement with BJC Healthcare through 2015.

 In 1990, the hospital's trustees purchased 24 acre of land across Broadway in Stephens Park and unveiled an ambitious long-range expansion plan for the existing hospital facility as well as the 24 acre.
 The first phase of the plan remodeled the front entrance and lobby, created a new out-patient surgery waiting area, cardiac catheterization facilities and a women's health center.
 Medical office buildings were constructed on the property to the north of the hospital, called the Broadway Medical Plaza, and were connected to the hospital by a covered pedestrian walkway that now spanning Broadway.

 In 2005, the hospital became the first facility in Mid-Missouri to receive the Magnet designation from the American Nurses Credentialing Center, and it also was honored as one of the nation's "Top 100 Hospitals" by Thomson Reuters in 2010.